apazaf/gbpn/content/en/post/2025_snow-update-1/index.md

 ---

 Dear Snowballers,
-the current snow situation is not great: there are patches of snow around, maybe even enough to throw some snowballs, but it is melting fast.
+the current snow situation is not great: there are patches of snow around, maybe even enough to throw some snowballs, but it is melting fast due to the high temperatures.
 We are however hopeful that it'll snow a bit between the 2nd and the 3rd of January, or so the weather models seem to [suggest](https://www.meteoblue.com/en/weather/week/gosaldo_italy_3175974).

 In terms of participants, we are happy to announce that we have already more than 20 people registered for the event!